 By 1902 the Institute had grown to 1,500 members and the royal charter was granted in that year.
 The members of the Chartered Institute of Secretaries of Joint Stock Companies and other Public Bodies became known as Chartered Secretaries.

-The first overseas branch was established in South Africa in 1909, then Australia in 1914, with seven other countries eventually to follow.
+In 1909, the first overseas branches were established in South Africa and Australia, with seven other countries eventually to follow.

 Women were admitted in 1916.

 From 1914 the Institute of Secretaries was based at London Wall, moving to a Livery Hall purchased from the Worshipful Company of Curriers in 1928.
 This building was destroyed during an air raid in 1940 and temporary HQ was established in Gresham Street.

 In 1970 the Institute merged with the Corporation of Secretaries becoming the Institute of Chartered Secretaries and Administrators in 1971.
 In 1981 the ICSA absorbed the Institute of Local Government Administrators.

 To be the leading global professional institute in governance.
 Our objectives are to promote the knowledge and skills of Chartered Secretaries and Chartered Governance Professionals and the importance of practicing good governance.

 The Institute of Chartered Secretaries and Administrators is a truly global organisation.
 All members worldwide qualify under a common and portable qualifying scheme and as members of a unitary international organisation they are entitled to use the post-nominals of either FCIS, ACIS or CIS(Affiliated).
 Our membership is transferable from country to country and division to division, depending on a member’s domicile.